-Students follow this module in the BSc Extended Degree Programmes in AgriSciences and

-Science and for the BEng.
+Students follow this module in the BSc Extended Degree Programmes in AgriSciences and Science and for the BEng.
 The module focuses on the nature of physics with the following themes as content: mechanics, electromagnetism, modern physics.

-Home department: Physics Method of Assessment: Flexible Assessment
+Home department: Physics

 40142 Practical Workshop Training